nenetto/anwbis/README.md

  <environment>-<project>-delegated-<role_name>
 ```

+Please note that this role must be created as type "Role for Cross-Account Access" with subtype "Provide access between AWS accounts you own"

 ## Using another standard

 If you dont want to use the naming convention proposed with Anwbis you need to provide the next parameters to anwbis CLI: